 Chinese casualties are estimated at about 953,000, including 423,000 dead, 487,000 wounded and 22,000 missing.
 (Chinese sources put the casualty figure at between 431,000 and one million, including 145,000 to 152,000 dead, 26,000 captured or missing, 260,000 to 383,000 wounded and 450,000 hospitalised.)

-Under the armistice an international conference is convened at Geneva in April 1954 to try to find a political solution to the problem of Korea's division.
+Under the armistice, an international conference is convened at Geneva in April 1954 to try to find a political solution to the conflict.
 However, the conference ends without agreement or progress after seven weeks of futile debate.
 To this day, the North and the South technically remain at war.

 Most inmates face life sentences, many for "crimes" such as reading a foreign newspaper, singing a South Korean pop song or "insulting the authority" of the North Korean leadership.

 Kim's decree that "factionalists or enemies of class, whoever they are, their seed must be eliminated through three generations" condemns up to three generations of the families of political prisoners to life imprisonment without trial.

 Over the coming decades stories of the conditions in the camps begin to emerge.